 What is Land Transfer Tax

 All transfers of land in Ontario are guided by The Provincial Land Transfer Tax.
 There is an extra Municipal Land transfer tax on all lands transferred in Toronto.
 Generally, a charge for Land transfer tax is paid whenever there is a transfer of land ownership, irrespective of if the transfer was registered at one of Ontario’s land registry office.
 Land in this case refers to all buildings to be constructed, building and fixtures within the building.
-The cost of the land is usually the main determining factor that determines the amount [payable as tax.
+The cost of the land is usually the main determining factor that determines the amount payable as tax.
 Other factors include any debt or mortgage brought into negotiation for the land transfer.
 Click here for further details on Land Transfer tax as well as how it can be calculated.

 Who Qualifies for a Frist Time Home Buyers Credit?

 Some instances warrant that a buyer may be refunded part or all of the tax paid.
 Criteria includes: The deal was agreed on or after 13th December 2007 and it applies to all homes, resale or newly constructed.
 The agreement of sale and purchase was concluded before December 14, 2007, only homes newly constructed can apply for the refund.
 Submission of applications for refund must be done within 18 months after the purchase was done.
+Our real estate lawyer can help you in any case.

 To claim a refund, the requirements are as follows: